thongish/2420-Assignment-1/README.md

 ![Screenshot of Arch Linux cloud image link](/assets/cloud_image_1.png)

+>[!TIP]
+>You will often see some word or phrase between two angle brackets like this, `<word or phrase>`, throughout this tutorial.
+This means you need to type your own text here correlating to the word/phrase.

 Now that you have the Arch Linux cloud image link copied, we can run this next command to upload the image to your DigitalOcean account:
 ```
 doctl compute image create <custom image name> --image-url <Arch Linux cloud image URL ending in .qcow2> --region sfo3 --image-distribution "Arch Linux"